Yuzhiping00/JavaScript-PHP-Course-2/README.md

 # JavaScript-PHP-Course-2
-Create a game and show the result of player
+Create a game and show the result of players